piyushsrivastav/Telecom-Customers-Churn/README.md

 # Telecom-Customers-Churn
 ### Algorithms and libraires used:
-- Creating a database in MYSQL server using MYSQL workbench and Importing the datasets ‘TelecomCustomerChurn1’ and ‘TelecomCustomerChurn2’ in it using mysql-connector-python package to Explore its shape and size
 - Exploratory Data Analysis: Performing detailed statistical analysis on the data using univariate, bivariate, and multivariate methods
 - Training and testing Logistic regression, KNN, and Naive Bayes models on dataset Building a model that will help to identify potential customers who have a higher probability to churn.
 This helps the company to understand the pinpoints and patterns of customer churn and increases the focus on strategizing Customer retention.